slimgroup/CloudExtras.jl/README.md

 	- `bucket` is AWS S3 bucket name
 	- `path` is AWS S3 file key/path
 	- `level` is compression level (0-9); 1 is typically good enough while anything above 5 is hardly ever usefull and computationally taxing
+    - `max_size`: maximum array size (MB<=2000) before going into multi-part mode

 	Note!
-Arrays with sizes above 2GB will be splitted into multiple, roughly same-size, files to reduce memory overhead while writing and reading arrays.
+Arrays with sizes above 2000MB will be splitted into multiple, roughly same-size, files to reduce memory overhead while writing and reading arrays.

 2. to be continued